 An interesting tourist attraction that’s more or less right in Squamish is the Railway Museum of BC (formerly called the West Coast Railway Heritage Park).
 It has Western Canada’s largest collection of heritage trains and railway equipment.
 If you like trains and history, this is a good place to visit.

 Another place with historical buildings and interesting large-scale pieces of equipment is the Britannia Mine Museum.
 It’s just a few minutes away (back towards Vancouver).
-Admission to the museum includes a train ride underground into the mine.
+Admission to the museum includes a train ride into the underground mine.

 Other Outdoor Activities